 - Our officers will issue you a receipt as proof of your payment.

 - Failure to pay the tax and get the receipt will subject you to a fine ranging from $100 to $1,000 and/or a jail term of up to one year.

 - People 21 and older can import cigarettes.

 - A tax of $1.50 is due on each pack of cigarettes imported into the state.

 - Our officers will issue a receipt as proof of your payment.

 Moving to Texas

 Texas law allows a person to import an unlimited personal wine, spirits or malt beverage collection along with their household goods when relocating to Texas.
-There is no paperwork involved and the typical state taxes are not owed.

 Buying Alcohol From Out of State